A Troll in Central Park: Production

 Production on the film began in 1990, following the near completion of Rock-a-Doodle.
-Buddy Hackett and Robert Morley were originally considered for the roles of Stanley and King Llort respectively, but were eventually replaced by Dom DeLuise and Charles Nelson Reilly.
+Buddy Hackett and Robert Morley were originally considered for the roles of Stanley and King Llort respectively but were eventually replaced by Dom DeLuise and Charles Nelson Reilly.
 Even though the film was completed in 1992, it was not released in theaters until 1994.
-At that time, the film was originally slated for a March 1994 release, but due to production difficulties and Merlin Films and Media Assets, co-financers of the film, deciding to release Thumbelina first, the film's release date was changed to October 7, 1994.
+At that time, the film was originally slated for a March 1994 release, but due to production difficulties and Merlin Films and Media Assets, co-financers of the film, deciding to release Thumbelina first, and the film's release date was changed to October 7, 1994.

 Soundtrack

 The music for A Troll in Central Park was composed and conducted by Robert Folk, who previously provided the soundtrack for Rock-a-Doodle (1991), and was performed by the Irish Film Orchestra.
-Although a commercial soundtrack was not released alongside the film in 1994, a limited edition CD containing 15 tracks from the movie was made available on February 12, 2012, by Intrada Records as part of their Intrada Special Collection.
+Although a commercial soundtrack was not released alongside the film in 1994, a limited edition CD containing 15 tracks from the film was made available on February 12, 2012, by Intrada Records as part of their Intrada Special Collection.
 The tracks were taken from the original digital session masters, with three songs written by Barry Mann, Cynthia Weil, Norman Gimbel and Robert Folk ultimately omitted due to being permanently wedded to sound effects and dialogue from the film.

 Reception

 Box office

 The film grossed $71,368 in North America.
 It was Don Bluth's lowest-grossing film to date, though not the film to lose him the most money overall.
 Gary Goldman said the reason for this was that the film was released without any promotion and its release was limited.
-He also stated that distributor Warner Bros.
+He also said that distributor Warner Bros.
 Pictures did not have any confidence in the film.

 Critical reception

 A Troll in Central Park holds an approval rating of 14% with an average of 3.48 out of 10 based on seven reviews from Rotten Tomatoes.
 TV Guide gave the film two out of five stars and felt that the film's appeal was very age-limited, calling it "pastel-pretty and cloyingly sweet" and that "A Troll in Central Park is strictly for the youngest members of the moviegoing audience".
 The A.V.
-Club wrote that A Troll in Central Park is "widely considered to be [Don Bluth's] worst film".
+Club wrote that A Troll in Central Park is "widely considered to be Don Bluth's worst film".

 Bluth has distanced himself from the film, stating in the July 2001 issue of his magazine ToonTalk that "the development of a story is like the development of a child in a womb; it takes time and it must be done right, and building A Troll in Central Park taught us this lesson, the hard way".